All Episodes

 They don't like that.

-Um but they don't they don't want to subject themselves to this.
+But they don't want to subject themselves to this.

-I'm fairly confident of uh of that.
+I'm fairly confident of that.

-I uh yours is not the first example of this, but it's been going on for the longest time.
+Yours is not the first example of this, but it's been going on for the longest time.

-Rob, the way you have to look at this is it's it's a pain in the butt for you for the eight hours at work, but what this really is a testament to the effectiveness of this program.
+Rob, the way you have to look at this is it's a pain in the butt for you for the eight hours at work, but what this really is, is a testament to the effectiveness of this program.

 You have to smile.

-You have to smile inwardly and outwardly, and you you have to you have to know here that they did this because this program bothers them.
+And you have to know here that they did this because this program bothers them.

 And it bothers them because it challenges the little cocoon that they've constructed for themselves to live in.